 It is our capability and our commitment that make us GRAIL

-We are taking on one of the biggest challenges of our lifetime, combining science, technology, and clinical studies to reveal cancer at its beginnings.
+We believe we are taking on one of the biggest challenges of our lifetime, combining science, technology, and population-scale clinical studies to reveal cancer at its beginnings.

 To detect cancer early, when it can be cured.

 At GRAIL, we find purpose in our mission and call on our passion as we tackle one of the most important problems in the world.
 Each person at GRAIL plays a vital role in navigating the complexity of our endeavor, and we continuously collaborate because we believe the whole is greater than the sum of its parts.
 We know that we have the drive, tools, and expertise to not only reach our goals but to accomplish them for the sake of humanity.

 Hans Bishop is the Chief Executive Officer of GRAIL.
 Hans has more than 30 years of experience in the biotechnology industry.
 Hans founded Juno Therapeutics in 2013 and served as its President and Chief Executive Officer until the company was acquired by Celgene in March of 2018.
 Prior to this, he served as an Executive in Residence at Warburg Pincus.
 Earlier in his career, Hans was the Executive Vice President and Chief Operating Officer for Dendreon, Inc. He also previously served as President of Specialty Medicine at Bayer Healthcare, Senior Vice President of Global Commercial Operations at Chiron Corporation, and Vice President and General Manager of European Biopharmaceuticals.
 He currently serves as the Executive Chair of the Sana Board of Directors and as a Director of Agilent Technologies and Lyell Immunopharma.
 Hans holds a BA in chemistry from Brunel University in London.